e-n-f/cat/README.md

 C++ does not distinguish meaningfully between end-of-file and a read error, so

-    ./cat < /etc
+    ./cat-c++ < /etc

-will produce an empty output instead of an error.
+will produce an empty output instead of an is-a-directory error.